 A typical example is one of the Champions (also called influencers, or pioneers) who, in our programmes, have been selected by their peers as the source of influence and cross-collaboration.
 These communities become very active and useful very soon.
 The temptation is to ‘corporatize’ them by formalizing them too much.
 For example, by creating formal teams from what is in essence a bottom up, pre-selected network.
 Avoiding the temptation of corporatization of these communities is a critical success factor.

 Leaders need to reflect on how much ‘the corporate structure’ helps or hinders.
 A progressive dose of de-formalization is always possible without descending into chaos.
 Leaders need continuous recalibration, because, left to its own devises, ‘corporate’ will always take over one way or another.

-Corporate can be a great structure and platform, or an incredible expensive straightjacket.
-The later, not a very good idea.
-But most of the time this is a self-inflicted problem that be tackled successfully.
+Corporate can be a great structure and platform, or an incredibly expensive straightjacket.
+The latter, not a very good idea.
+But most of the time this is a self-inflicted problem that can be tackled successfully.